evanwills/cachewarm3/README.txt

 By default, Cachewarmer3's memory limit is 50MB.
 It probably shouldn't be set lower than 30MB.
 Otherwise it may it may exit too soon.

+There are two othe major issue:
-The othe major issue is that if your CMS logs every hit and you have a lot of pages, you may need to increase the space alocated to server logs.
+- If your CMS logs every hit and you have a lot of pages, you may need to increase the space alocated to server logs.
   (We had to do this for our CMS)
+- If your proxy server isn't configured to have enough memory/storage to accommodate a fully cached site, you could take down the proxy server.
+This is not a fault with this script.
+The problem may occure if a search engine crawls your site or you.
+  NOTE: If you proxy server was is up properly, this will not be a
+	problem.

+When using this script for the first time, notify your server admin and ask him/her to monitor activity on the proxy server for a day or so it may be that you need to tweak the throttle rate, the memory limit or a couple of other configuration items (see config.php)

 What's left to do: